 If the customer's case is closed at the time that he or she requests a case transfer, the VR staff refers to VRSM B-206: Opening a Case, to determine whether to reopen the case or take a new application.

-If the customer will be reapplying for services and the paper case file is still at a Workforce Solutions Office at the time of the request, the closed case file must be mailed to the receiving office within three business days of the request for a transfer.
+If the customer will be reapplying for services and the paper case file is still at a Workforce Solutions Office at the time of the request, the closed case file must be sent, using certified mail, to the receiving office within three business days of the request for a transfer.

 If a customer's closed case file has been transferred to the TWC RMC, the VR staff retrieves the paper case files from the TWC RMC in accordance with TWC Records and Information Management Manual, Section 3.14 Retrieving Stored Records.